ARMmbed/mbed_OS_API_Docs/docs/APIs/tasks/rtos.md

 ## RtosTimer

-You use the [``RtosTimer``](https://docs.mbed.com/docs/mbed-os-api/en/mbed-os-5.3/api/classrtos_1_1RtosTimer.html) class to create and and control timer functions in the system.
+Use the [``RtosTimer``](https://docs.mbed.com/docs/mbed-os-api/en/mbed-os-5.3/api/classrtos_1_1RtosTimer.html) class to create and and control timer functions in the system.
 A timer function is called when a time period expires, so both one-shot and periodic timers are possible.
-A timer can be started, restarted, or stopped.
+A timer can be started, restarted or stopped.

 Timers are handled in the thread ``osTimerThread``.
 Callback functions run under the control of this thread and may use CMSIS-RTOS API calls.